klpn/Mortchartgen.jl/README.md

 3. The Haskell [Hakyll](https://github.com/jaspervdj/hakyll) library,
    which is used to generate the site with documentation.

-In order to generate the site:
+In order to generate the site in a given language (`en` and `sv` are currently defined in the configuration file):

 1. Run the
    [setupdb.sql](https://github.com/klpn/Mortchartgen.jl/blob/master/data/setupdb.sql)